Aliases for QARS Gene

 QARS (Glutaminyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with QARS include diffuse cerebral and cerebellar atrophy-intractable seizures-progressive microcephaly syndrome and microcephaly, progressive, seizures, and cerebral and cerebellar atrophy.
-Among its related pathways are Metabolism and Gene Expression.
+Diseases associated with QARS include microcephaly, progressive, seizures, and cerebral and cerebellar atrophy and diffuse cerebral and cerebellar atrophy-intractable seizures-progressive microcephaly syndrome.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include nucleotide binding and ligase activity, forming aminoacyl-tRNA and related compounds.

 UniProtKB/Swiss-Prot for QARS Gene

 Plays a critical role in brain development.